eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 title: Floating-Point Formats and Deep Learning
 excerpt: "Floating-point format is not a crucial consideration in deep learning, but it can make a significant difference.
-What is floating-point, why should you (a deep learning practictioner) should care, and what can you do about it?"
+What is floating-point, why should you (a deep learning practictioner) care, and what can you do about it?"
 tags:
   - deep learning
   - machine learning